adel-bz/Server-Auto-Config/README.md

 > **Note**
 >
-> This project only works on Ubuntu os (all versions) on a remote server.
+> This project only works on Ubuntu OS (all versions) on a remote server.

 > **Note**